Performance, cluster environments and reproducibility¶

-In Reproducibility with OGGM, we discuss certain aspects of scientific reproducibility with OGGM, and how we try to ensure that our results are reproducible (it’s not easy).
+In Reproducibility with OGGM, we discuss certain aspects of scientific reproducibility with OGGM, and how we try to ensure that our results are reproducible (that’s not easy!).

 OGGM is designed to use the available resources as well as possible.
-For single nodes machines but with more than one processor (e.g. for personal computers) OGGM ships with a multiprocessing approach which is fairly simple to use.
+For single node machines but with more than one processor (e.g. personal computers) OGGM ships with a multiprocessing approach which is fairly simple to use.
 For cluster environments with more than one machine, you can use MPI.

 Most OGGM computations are embarrassingly parallel: they are standalone operations to be realized on one single glacier entity and therefore independent from each other (they are called entity tasks, as opposed to the non-parallelizable global tasks).